UNDER THE MOUNTAIN

 THE NEUSTROWSKI FAMILY

-Apolonia was a full sister to Anton Potroc, whose wife, Josephina, was a sister to Jan Myszewski’s second wife, Carolina.
+Apolonia was a full sister to Anton Potroc, whose wife, Josephina, was a sister to Johann Myszewski’s second wife, Carolina.
 When 18-month-old Franciszka Myszewski died of the same heat exhaustion as seven-month-old August Neustrowski, their family ties may have eased their shared grief.

 Marianne Neustrowski, aged five in 1876, told her grandson, Ray Watembach, that heat exhaustion affected many of the youngest children on the fritz reuter.

-Born in the Matowy Wielkie parish, August Nejstrowski was orphaned as a young child and taken over the Vistula to Wielki Garc where the Potroc family cared for him.
+Born in the Mątowy Wielkie parish, August Nejstrowski was orphaned as a young child and taken across the Vistula to Wielki Garc where the Potroc family cared for him.
 Ray has traced the original family name, Nesterowski, to 1773 parish marriage records in Klonówka.
 August married under the name Nejstrowski in 1870, the same name recorded for Marianne and her brother Johan.
 The surname of his second son, August, born in 1875, was recorded as Neistrowski.
 All the children were born in Kociewian Gręblin.

 Ray: “My grandmother described it as ‘one room, with a lean-to at the back for washing and drying clothes.’
 The room had a dirt floor and they made dried fern mattresses.
 The parents slept on the floor and the children in the rafters.
 The fireplace was about two metres wide and about a metre deep.
 It didn’t have a brick chimney, so they lined it with corrugated iron supported by green timber.
 Once they had a bit of money, they bought pork and started making Polish sausage, curing hams, bacon, or even fish, by hanging it all in the chimney.”

-Marianne (who became Martha Watemburg when she married) and Johann (who became John, or Jack) attended classes at a private school in Inglewood until the first official school was opened, but Martha left aged 10 to help care for her younger siblings.
+Marianne (who became Martha Watemburg when she married) and her brother Johann (who became John, or Jack) attended classes at a private school in Inglewood until the first official school was opened, but Martha left aged 10 to help care for her younger siblings.
 After Agnes, came Paul in 1880, Joseph (Joe) in 1882, Bernard (Ben) in 1884, Apolonia in 1886, and Isidor (Sid) in 1888.

-In 1882, the Freeholders register showed that August Neustrowski owned 85 acres in Midhirst, valued at £131.83 In reality, there was no way that the family could occupy the land, even then.
+In 1882, the freeholders register showed that August Neustrowski owned 85 acres in Midhirst, valued at £131.83 In reality, there was no way that the family could occupy the land, even then.
 Between 1877 and 1880, the Waste Lands Board offered the lots for sale, sight unseen, in 50- to 100-acre sections at £1 to 30 shillings an acre between Tariki and Midhirst.

 Having their own piece of land again was important to the Poles, who had lost their farms and livelihoods under more than 80 years of Prussian partitioning of Poland.
 Ironically, they had immigrated to a country where the new occupiers had done exactly the same thing to the Māori as the Prussian occupiers did to the Poles in 1775, 1792 and 1795.
-The Poles born into that oppression had left it to build up their lives.

 In 1881, August had a job at Browns Mill in Inglewood.
 Without an army to help, it took him until the early summer of 1886 to clear enough of his land to grow grass for a few cows, and built a dwelling for the family to move into.
 Agnes remained at the Inglewood school, and John transferred to the Waipuku district school near Mountain Road.